- Sharing Status Icons

 From 10.0.8, user and group name search results are dependent on a new

-After a file or folder has been shared, Share Permissions can be set on it.
+After a file or folder has been shared, Share Permissions can be set for it.
 In the image below, you can see that the directory "event-Photos" is shared with the user "pierpont", who can share, edit, create, change, and delete the directory.

 If a share recipient has "can edit" privileges and moves files or folders out of the share, ownCloud stores a backup copy of the moved file/folder in the Deleted Files (Trash) of the share’s owner.
 The user who moved the file/folder out of the share still has the original copy there, along with its attached metadata.